 “His greatest improvement this past year I think has been his concentration.
 He can stay focused for longer periods of time, therefore, his comprehension (when listening) has improved, and he’s able to accomplish more in a shorter amount of time with fewer disruptions from himself.
 ALSO, he is applying skills that he has learned independently…”

-~Testimonial from a Gettysburg parent of a dyslexic 3rd grader
+~ a Gettysburg parent of a dyslexic 3rd grader

 The services offered at The Learning Curves include programs appropriate for a wide variety of ages and learning issues, from those labeled learning disabled or dyslexic to others who simply struggle with school.
 Solutions to dyslexia, learning disabilities and attention problems are offered.
 A range of cognitive learning therapies address the underlying reasons students struggle.